bariiss/whatismyip/README.md

 - Longitude
 - Timezone

-## How to Run
+## Prerequisites

-To run this application, you will need Go installed on your machine.
+You need Go installed on your machine to run this application.
 You can download and install Go from the [official website](https://golang.org/dl/).

-Once you have Go installed, follow these steps:
+## Getting Started

 1. Clone or download the repository to your local machine.
 2. Navigate into the project directory.
 3. Run the following command to fetch the necessary dependencies:

     ```bash